Sunying-RONG/React-practice-state/README.md

+# Project description

+This project is to practice React state and props, between parent and child component.

+App is the parent of Navbar and Main component, the darkMode state is set in App as both Navbar and Main need to access it.

+State values including function are passes from parent to children by props, child component can update state value in parent by trigger the passed function.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).